psiinon/open-source-web-scanners/README.md

 # open-source-web-scanners
 A list of open source web security scanners on GitHub, ordered by Stars.
+It does not provide in-depth analysis - for more analysis or a wider range of tools see the Links below.

 ## General Purpose Web Scanners